dobtco/wintersmith-knowledge-base/contents/articles/screendoor/response_form/response_preferences.md

   - projectwizard-responses
 ---

-To configure preferences for responses, click "Edit project" and select "Responses" from the project checklist.
+To configure preferences for responses, click "Edit project" and select "Responses" from the Project Checklist.

 ## Adding a response due date